 This type of functionality makes it possible to factor the complete spectrum of landed cost components—including unit costs, transportation, duties, taxes and fees imposed by governments worldwide—into the picture.
 Nobody wants to leave money on the table.
 With automation tools to assist with the detailed comparative analysis of actual product costs, your company has the advantage of being competitive in a tough environment.

-To learn more about E2open’s platform, click here.
+To learn more about e2open’s Global Trade applications, click here.